Learnability Window in Gated Recurrent Neural Networks: RNNs: One-step Jacobians and effective learning rates

-We introduce diagonally gated RNN models previously considered in \cite{livi2025timescale} that we use throughout the paper: a per-neuron (diagonal) gate, a shared (global) gate, and a constant gate.
-All follow the same update template:
+We also consider the baseline gated RNN models introduced in~\cite{livi2025timescale}: a per-neuron (diagonal) gate, a shared (global) scalar gate, and a constant scalar gate.
+All follow the common update template

 but differ in how the gate $s_t$ is produced.
-We reuse the conventions of Sec.~\ref{sec:lstm_gru_effective_learning_rates}.